kyldvs/boil/README.md

 ### 5. Startup

-  There are two startup scripts located in `scripts` running `npm start` launches the server by running `scripts/dev.sh` and is intended for testing.
+  There are two startup scripts located in `scripts`.
+Executing `npm start` launches the server by using `scripts/dev.sh` and is intended for testing.
-  To launch a server on port 80 that will be persistent even if you close the terminal you can execute `npm run prod` with root privileges.
-This starts the applications with `scripts/prod.sh` and will also write all logs to a file.
+  To launch a server on port 80 that will persist even if you close the terminal you can execute `npm run prod` with root privileges.
+This starts the application with `scripts/prod.sh` and will also write all logs to a file.